buetcsefest2022/buetcsefest2022.github.io/content/hackathon/_index.md

       - title: Can I register for multiple segments?
         title_align: left
         content: >-
-          Participants can register for multiple segments but they can only participate in a single segment for the Hackathon.
+          Participants can register for multiple segments but they will only be selected to participate in a single segment for the Hackathon.
         content_align: left

       - title: How do I decide which segment is suitable for me?